 The written materials were assessed between September 29th and October 1st 2024.
-On October 2nd the committee members visited the premises of MIEEK Larnaca, in Larnaca, and had a series of meetings with:
+On October 2nd the committee members visited the premises of MIEEK Avgorou, in Avgorou, and had a series of meetings with:

 - a) the General Manager, the Coordinator, the QA and the IT-Officer of MIEEK, the Manager and the Assistant Manager of MIEEK Paralimni-Avgorou-Larnaka, the program coordinator of Automotive Engineering, the managers and assistant managers of MIEEK Paphou, MIEEK Limassol and MIEEK Lefkosia

+- b) representative of the stakeholders

-- b) members of the teaching staff
+- c) members of the teaching staff

-- c) students from MIEEK Nicosia
+- d) students from MIEEK Nicosia

-- d) members of the administration
+- e) members of the administration

-The meetings included presentations by and discussions with the management of the Institution and the program coordinators, followed by meetings with the teaching personnel and students.
+The meetings included presentations and discussions with the management of the Institution and the program coordinators, followed by meetings with the teaching personnel and students.